VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCItemCamera.en.md

 ![HEOCamera_2](img/HEOCamera_2.jpg)

-As this object will be treated as a different [Item](../hs/hs_class_item.md) than HEOField, this can be placed outside the World object.
+As this object will be treated as a different [Item](../hs/hs_class_item.md) than VKC Item Field, this can be placed outside the World object.

 ![HEOCamera_3](img/HEOCamera_3.jpg)